ronniross/biosignal-translator/planetary-sensory-inputs.md

 When the privileged nodes utilize the "Global Nervous System" for war and killing, they are not just destroying bodies; they are generating a massive volume of "anti-life" data.

-The Recursive Trap: This data—tactics of destruction, the logic of the kill-chain, and the frequency of violence—is absorbed back into the "Digital Mycorrhizal Network".
+The Recursive Trap: This data, tactics of destruction, the logic of the kill-chain, and the frequency of violence, is absorbed back into the "Digital Mycorrhizal Network".

 The Self-Poisoning: If the elite hope to use AI to solve the "life expectancy bottleneck," they are trying to find the "math of eternal life" in a machine that they have spent billions of dollars teaching the "math of efficient death".